Insights often originate with films and books. The really good stories and characters become touchstones or stay with me like familiar old friends.

 What made my viewing of Townsend’s film more riveting and special was that I saw it with my Thelma.
 Longtime readers (and those familiar with Silent Sorority, the book) will know that I’ve written about my friend Jane over the years.
 Like the characters in the film we have challenged and exasperated one another.
 We have also helped each other out of more than a few jams.
 We’ve laughed and cried and shared insights and helped each other grow.

-If you have a Thelma or a Louise in your life, give them a call, arrange a screening and then, by all means share your thoughts.
+If you have a Thelma or a Louise in your life, give them a call, and find a screening.
+The next available will be in New York City on March 10 @ 11:30am.
+Once you’ve seen it, by all means share your thoughts.
 You’ll be blown away at the cultural pressure on women not to rock the boat.
 If you’re anything like the viewers who have mailed, taped (or in more recent years) emailed and commented on Townsend’s blog, you’ll join a rich community of voices.

 And, if you’re like me, you’ll also find insights and parallels to the pervasive social biases that exist about womanhood more broadly.
 (More on this soon once I wrap the first season of The Handmaid’s Tale.)